RicoValdezio/RoR2-GeneticsArtifact/ThunderStore Stuff/README.md

 Changelog
 ------------
-1.3.0 - Added config option to apply the artifact to neutrals and player minions (*You Monster*) 1.2.1 - Added config options for per-generation deviation and re-enabling the Size modifier 1.2.0 - Refactored the hook registry to prevent behaviour's from spamming hooks, should greatly reduce lag issue
+1.4.0 - Brand new balance system in attempt to prevent the -infinity health bug, expect new bugs 1.3.0 - Added config option to apply the artifact to neutrals and player minions (*You Monster*) 1.2.1 - Added config options for per-generation deviation and re-enabling the Size modifier 1.2.0 - Refactored the hook registry to prevent behaviour's from spamming hooks, should greatly reduce lag issue